Genivia/ugrep/README.md

            --color[=WHEN], --colour[=WHEN]
                   Mark up the matching text with  the  expression  stored  in  the GREP_COLOR  or  GREP_COLORS  environment  variable.
-The possible values of WHEN can be `never', `always', or `auto', where `auto' marks up matches only when output on a terminal.
+WHEN can be `never', `always', or `auto', where `auto' marks up matches only when output on a terminal.
 The default is `auto'.

            --colors=COLORS, --colours=COLORS
                   Use COLORS to mark up text.
 COLORS is a colon-separated list of one or more parameters `sl='  (selected  line),  `cx='  (context line),  `mt='  (matched  text),  `ms='  (match  selected), `mc=' (match context), `fn=' (file name), `ln=' (line  number),  `cn=' (column number), `bn=' (byte offset), `se=' (separator).
 Param- eter values are ANSI SGR color codes or `k' (black), `r'  (red), `g'  (green),  `y'  (yellow),  `b'  (blue),  `m'  (magenta), `c' (cyan), `w' (white).
 Upper case specifies background colors.
 A `+'  qualifies a color as bright.
 A foreground and a background color may be combined with font  properties  `n'  (normal),  `f' (faint), `h' (highlight), `i' (invert), `u' (underline).
 Selec- tively overrides GREP_COLORS.

            --cpp  Output file matches in C++.
 See also options --format and -u.

            --csv  Output file matches in CSV.
 If -H, -n, -k, or -b is  specified, additional values are output.
 See also options --format and -u.

            -D ACTION, --devices=ACTION
                   If an input file is a device, FIFO  or  socket,  use  ACTION  to process  it.
 By  default,  ACTION  is `skip', which means that devices are silently skipped.
 If ACTION is `read', devices read just as if they were ordinary files.

            -d ACTION, --directories=ACTION
                   If  an  input file is a directory, use ACTION to process it.
 By default, ACTION is `read', i.e., read  directories  just  as  if they  were  ordinary  files.
 If ACTION is `skip', silently skip directories.
 If ACTION is `recurse', read all files under  each directory,  recursively,  following  symbolic links only if they are on the command line.
 This is equivalent to the  -r  option.
                   If  ACTION  is  `dereference-recurse', read all files under each directory,  recursively,  following  symbolic  links.
 This  is equivalent to the -R option.

            -E, --extended-regexp
                   Interpret  patterns as extended regular expressions (EREs).
 This is the default.

            -e PATTERN, --regexp=PATTERN
                   Specify a PATTERN used during the search of the input: an  input line  is  selected  if it matches any of the specified patterns.
                   Note that longer patterns take precedence over shorter patterns.
                   This  option is most useful when multiple -e options are used to specify multiple patterns, when a pattern  begins  with  a  dash (`-'),  to  specify  a pattern after option -f or after the FILE arguments.

            --exclude=GLOB
                   Skip files whose name matches GLOB using wildcard matching, same as -g !GLOB.
 GLOB can use **, *, ?, and [...] as wildcards, and
                   \ to quote a wildcard or backslash  character  literally.
 When GLOB  contains  a  `/',  full  pathnames are matched.
 Otherwise basenames are matched.
 Note that --exclude patterns take prior- ity over --include patterns.
 This option may be repeated.

            --exclude-dir=GLOB
                   Exclude  directories  whose  name  matches  GLOB  from recursive searches.
 GLOB can use **, *, ?, and [...] as wildcards, and  \
                   to quote a wildcard or backslash character literally.
 When GLOB contains a `/', full pathnames are matched.
 Otherwise basenames are  matched.
 Note  that  --exclude-dir patterns take priority over --include-dir patterns.
 This option may be repeated.

            --exclude-from=FILE
                   Read the globs from FILE and skip files  and  directories  whose name matches one or more globs (as if specified by --exclude and --exclude-dir).
 Lines starting with a `#' and  empty  lines  in FILE  are  ignored.
 When FILE is a `-', standard input is read.
                   This option may be repeated.

            --exclude-fs=MOUNTS
                   Exclude  file  systems  specified  by  MOUNTS   from   recursive searches,  MOUNTS  is  a comma-separated list of mount points or pathnames  of  directories   on   file   systems.
 Note   that --exclude-fs  mounts  take  priority  over  --include-fs mounts.
                   This option may be repeated.

            -F, --fixed-strings
                   Interpret pattern as a set of fixed strings, separated  by  new- lines,  any  of which is to be matched.
 This makes ugrep behave as fgrep.
 If PATTERN or -e PATTERN is also specified, then this option does not apply to -f FILE patterns.

            -f FILE, --file=FILE
                   Read  newline-separated  patterns from FILE.
 Empty patterns and patterns starting with `###' are  ignored.
 If  FILE  does  not exist, the GREP_PATH environment variable is used as the path to FILE.
 If    that    fails,     looks     for     FILE     in /usr/local/share/ugrep/patterns.
 When  FILE is a `-', standard input is read.
 Empty files contain no patterns; thus nothing is matched.
 This option may be repeated.

            --filter=COMMANDS
                   Filter files through the specified COMMANDS first before search- ing.
 COMMANDS  is  a  comma-separated  list  of  `exts:command [option  ...]',  where `exts' is a comma-separated list of file- name extensions and `command' is a filter utility.
 The  filter utility  should  read  from standard input and write to standard output.
 Files matching one of `exts` are filtered.
 When `exts' is `*', files with non-matching extensions are filtered.
 One or more `option' separated by spacing may be specified,  which  are passed  verbatim to the command.
 A `%' as `option' expands into the pathname to search.
 For example, --filter='pdf:pdftotext  % -'  searches PDF files.
 The `%' expands into a `-' when search- ing standard input.
 Option --label=.ext may be used to  specify extension `ext' when searching standard input.

            --format=FORMAT